 I’d been writing for work but not ‘creatively’ since my school days.
 I tried, it wasn’t pretty.
 But I realised how could it be?
 I wasn’t getting any practice!!!
 That should be a sensible thought right?
 And yet I think that’s what puts us off is not being great or even good from the start.

 So now I’m a writer because a writer writes and can’t help it, can’t stop, and that’s what I do.

-I started this blog to give me a forum and the kick start to practice my writing, as an adventure, to see where it would lead me and I hoped, to help me find more of my soul tribe, those crazy people that are my kind of crazy, and I hoped it would one day lead me to writing that novel I knew I had in me.
+I started this blog to explore my creativity, as an adventure, to see where it would lead me.
+I hoped it might one day lead me to writing that novel I knew I had in me.

 Best – decision – ever!!!

-I’ve discovered too that writing’s a great way to get to know yourself better, to make sense of the world, for healing, for therapy.
-You worry about putting yourself out there but that’s such boring ego stuff.
-What happens is you discover yourself and there’s great freedom in that.
+I discovered too that writing is healing, theraputic, transformative, it has the power to transform your life.
 And, if your’re being honest and clear in your writing you learn the value of being open, for how it helps you and other people.